How to retain your best employees and keep them motivated, remotely?

 Today, as remote work becomes the ‘new normal’, many employee retention factors, like vibrant office spaces and onsite perks, have changed — or rather became non-existent.

-To that, we need to revisit the question ‘What does it take to keep employees happy?’ but in the remote or hybrid context.
+To that, we need to revisit the question ‘What does it take to keep employees happy?’ but in the post-lockdown remote or hybrid context.

 Improving benefits and salaries is one way to boost employee retention and keep employees happy — but it certainly isn’t everything.
 Below are some major factors to consider when exploring your employee retention efforts.